Rachel Kaye

 You might have a decent job that pays the bills, and feel like you should be grateful, but you’re not making a difference to the world in the way you always hoped you would.
 You want to have a good work life balance but sometimes struggle with saying no.

-Hi, I’m Rachel (she/her), an accredited LGBTQ+ affirmative, trauma informed therapist in Shipley (near Bradford and Leeds) who works with clients online across the UK.
+Hi, I’m Rachel (she/her), an accredited, LGBTQ+ affirmative, trauma-informed therapist in Shipley (near Bradford and Leeds).
+I work online with people across the UK.

-I’m passionate about working with people who have always felt different in someway to help them improve their relationships and better manage anxiety.
+I’m passionate about working with people who have always felt different in some way to help them improve their relationships and better manage anxiety.
 I have a particular interest in working with people from difficult/dysfunctional family backgrounds to help them overcome challenges and build lives they love.
+My own journey has brought me understanding of how anxiety and low self-esteem can sometimes make you feel like you’re broken, and given me proof that change is always possible.

 I’ve worked as a therapist for over 5 years, including providing therapy for an LGBTQ+ charity, in private practice, and supporting staff and students at an FE college.
 I’m a BACP accredited therapist (which means I’ve met the organisation’s higher standard as a competent, ethical and independent practitioner).
 I also have specialist experience and training as an LGBTQ+ therapist.

-– Improve your confidence so you can trust in your decisions and start to feel better about yourself.
+Build your confidence so you can stop people pleasing, trust in your decisions and start to feel better about yourself.

 We might be a good fit if…

-– You’ve had therapy before but you didn’t see lasting change, or you’ve previously felt misunderstood in therapy that wasn’t queer-affirming.
+– You’ve had therapy before but you didn’t see lasting change, or you’ve previously felt misunderstood in therapy.

 – You want a down-to-earth therapist, who will be real with you and not leave long, awkward silences